mdonegan91/pizza-parlor/README.md

 #### _Object-Oriented Javascript Independent Project_

-_A web application: Users are prompted to build a pizza with their toppings of choice.
+_A web application where users are prompted to build a pizza with their toppings of choice.
 On submit, the total cost of the pizza is calculated using JavaScript objects and methods, and printed on the screen._

 ## Technologies Used